abrie/mapatlapi/README.md

 	- Output: Information about the location.
 See [this definition](https://github.com/abrie/mapatlapi/blob/master/src/github.com/abrie/mapatlapi/internal/point/response.go) for details.
 3. _Places_ (_of interest_):
 	- Input: A `Ref_ID` and a `Category`, which can be one of two values: `"PL_PARKS"` or `"TRANS_MARTA_RAIL_STATIONS"`.
-	- Output: A list of places matching the category, each having a distance attribute.
+	- Output: A list of places matching the category.
+See [this definition](https://github.com/abrie/mapatlapi/blob/master/src/github.com/abrie/mapatlapi/internal/places/response.go) for details.

 ## Unofficial API